-(Judges 11:7) But Jephthah said to the elders of Gilead, "Did you not hate me and drive me out of my father's house?
-Why have you come to me now when you are in distress?"
+(Judges 11:7) Jephthah said to them, "Didn't you hate me and drive me from my father's house?
+Why do you come to me now, when you're in trouble?"

 Jephthah asked two excellent questions.
 His half-brothers hated him because of his mother, and they did not want him to have any share of their inheritance from their father.
 The Bible gives strong indication Jephthah was Gilead's oldest son.
 His half-brothers now wanted him to help them protect their inheritance from the Ammonites.
 They did not come to him with brotherly love or repentant hearts: they only came because they were in trouble and wanted to use Jephthah to help them preserve their inheritance from the Ammonites who would steal it.